Cincinnati Reds: Uniforms

 The 1993 uniforms, which did away with the pullovers and brought back button-down jerseys, kept white and gray as the base colors for the home and away uniforms, but added red pinstripes.
 The home jerseys were sleeveless, showing more of the red undershirts.
 The color scheme of the "C-REDS" logo on the home uniform was reversed, now red lettering on a white background.
 A new home cap was created that had a red bill and a white crown with red pinstripes and a red wishbone "C" insignia.
 The away uniform kept the all-red cap, but moved the uniform number to the left to more closely match the home uniform.
 The only additional change to these uniforms was the introduction of black as a primary color of the Reds in 1999, especially on their road uniforms.

 The Reds' latest uniform change came in December 2006, which differed significantly from the uniforms worn during the previous eight seasons.
 The home caps returned to an all-red design with a white wishbone "C," lightly outlined in black.
 Caps with red crowns and a black bill became the new road caps.
 Additionally, the sleeveless jersey was abandoned for a more traditional design.
 The numbers and lettering for the names on the backs of the jerseys were changed to an early 1900s–style typeface, and a handlebar-mustached "Mr. Redlegs" – reminiscent of the logo used by the Reds in the 1950s and 1960s – was placed on the left sleeve.

+In 2023, the Reds and Nike, Inc. introduced a new City Connect jersey, which features a modified "C" on the cap and on the sleeve of the jersey.
+For the Jersey, it features "CINCY" (shorten for Cincinnati) across the chest of the jersey.
+On the collar, it features an Ohio Buckeye and also features the motto of Cincinnati "Juncta Juvant" (Latin for "Strength of Unity").
+The design of the jersey is to inspire the future of the Reds jersey.